African-American hair: Discrimination related to black hairstyles

-English settlers often deemed African hair as unattractive and inferior.
+Black hairstyles are often subject to workplace and school discrimination.

 In Rogers v.
 American Airlines (1981), Renee Rogers, a black female flight attendant, sued her employer American Airlines for prohibiting her from wearing cornrows and braids at work.
 The court dismissed Rogers' arguments that the ban was discriminatory based on race and sex, and ruled in favor of American Airlines.
 The ban prohibited braids and dreadlocks in favor of a bun style, which can be a challenge to achieve with afro-textured hair that has not been straightened with heat or chemicals.
 Since the late 20th century, many restrictions have been loosened, and professional African-American women now wear a wider variety of hairstyles.

 As with women, African American men have also faced hairstyle-based discrimination in the workplace.
 In the case of Thornton v.
 Encore Global, Jeffery Thornton, a black man, sued his former employer Encore Global for denying him a job as a technical supervisor after he worked for the company for four years.
 Court documents stated that an unnamed hiring manager at Encore told Thornton that he needed to trim his locks off his ears, eyes and shoulders before he could be promoted to the position.
 This was the first time that an employer was accused of violating California's CROWN Act since the legislation took effect in January 2020.

 In 2014, the United States Army implemented a ban on predominantly black hairstyles.
 The ban includes dreadlocks, large cornrows and twists.
 The rationale for this decision is that the aforementioned hairstyles look unkempt.
 African-American women in the Army may be forced to choose between small cornrows and chemically processing their hair if their natural hair is not long enough to fit a permitted hairstyle.